rolypolytoy/Selene/README.md

 This is the objective of Selene.

+TLDR; Zen 6 and 16th Gen is being written right now, so that's current gen. Our performance targets are to crush Zen 7 and 17th Gen, at least at the RTL stage.

 ## Key Milestones

 We fork XiangShan's Kunminghu v3 to use it as a baseline.
 However, the main improvements we plan to do to it are: